Ecuadorian food: cuy

 Are you looking for a culinary adventure while you visit Ecuador or Peru?
 Cuy pronounced (COO-ee) is an exotic dish and also one of the most traditional dishes found in the Andes.

-This is an exotic and tasty dish you can taste in Ecuador and other neighbouring countries.
-I found out recently that this dish found nowadays in most the Andes, has been served since the pre-Columbian era.
-Later on after the Spanish arrived to the continent, guinea pigs were exported to Europe, hence, started to be treated as pets.
+This is an exotic and tasty dish you can taste in Ecuador and other neighboring countries.
+I found out recently that this dish found nowadays in most of the Andes, has been served since the pre-Columbian era.
+Later on, after the Spanish arrived on the continent, guinea pigs were exported to Europe, hence, started to be treated as pets.

 Where to eat it

 Cuy or guinea pig is not something we eat on a regular basis.
 It is though, found in most restaurants serving traditional food along the Andes cordillera.

 The most traditional recipe is the one for baked cuy.
 (The one you see in the picture of the article.)
 For this recipe, the guinea pig is stuffed with herbs and baked over a spit.